 DCF Fair Value Target:

-Below please find a table outlining a discounted cash flow forecast for JNJ, in which we model out valuation assuming a variety of terminal growth rates.
-To summarize, we found that Johnson & Johnson ranked in the 30th percentile in terms of potential gain offered.
-Our DCF analysis suggests the stock is overvalued by about 35.33%.
-In terms of the factors that were most noteworthy in this DCF analysis for JNJ, they are:
+The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Johnson & Johnson.
+To summarize, we found that Johnson & Johnson ranked in the 35th percentile in terms of potential gain offered.
+Our DCF analysis suggests the stock is overvalued by about 41.83%.
+As for the metrics that stood out in our discounted cash flow analysis of Johnson & Johnson, consider:

 JNJ's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than 41.06% of tickers in our DCF set.